NOAA-funded program helps refine nutrient-reduction goals

-Fueled by human activities that release excess nutrients into rivers, streams, and groundwater, dead zones are a growing threat to marine life in coastal areas worldwide, including Chesapeake Bay.
+Fueled by human activities that release excess nutrients into rivers, streams, and groundwater, low-oxygen “dead zones” are a growing threat to marine life in coastal areas worldwide.

 NOAA and other federal and stage agencies use the forecasts to determine the nutrient reductions needed to shrink the dead zone’s size and to test the effectiveness of different management actions in the vast Mississippi River watershed.

-Forrest’s prediction—based on a statistical correlation between the size of the Gulf dead zone and the average measured load of nitrogen in Mississippi River discharge during May—takes its place among similar forecasts developed by NOAA-sponsored modelers at the University of Michigan, Louisiana State University, the Louisiana Universities Marine Consortium, Texas A&M University, North Carolina State University, and the U.S. Geological Survey (USGS).
+Forrest’s prediction—based on a statistical correlation between the size of the Gulf dead zone and the average measured load of nitrogen in Mississippi River discharge during May—takes its place among similar forecasts developed by NOAA-sponsored modelers at the University of Michigan, Louisiana State University, the Louisiana Universities Marine Consortium, Texas A&M University, and the U.S. Geological Survey (USGS).